kstrckr/FSJS-Final-Project/README.md

 the angular source files are included in src/app and are organized into directories per component plus a single services directory

-**the most detailed comments are in ./src/app/game-board/game-board.component with comments for clarity throughout the other component files**
+**the most detailed comments are in ./src/app/game-board/game-board.component with comments for clarity throughout the other component, service, and server files**